Exchanted/PokemonAPI/README.md

 # PokemonAPI
-A website to access the pokemon API and claim then using user accounts written in PHP, JS, HTML and CSS
+A website to access the pokemon API and claim them using user accounts written in PHP, JS, HTML, CSS and SQL